Fokker Technologies

 Fokker Technologies is a Dutch aerospace company owned by British aerospace supplier GKN.
-The company has production companies which design, develop and produce structures, landing gear and electrical systems for the aerospace and defense industry.
-Additional to the production capabilities, it also supplies integrated maintenance services to aircraft owners and operators.
+The company has production companies that design, develop, and produce structures, landing gear, and electrical systems for the aerospace and defense industry.
+In addition to the production capabilities, it also supplies integrated maintenance services to aircraft owners and operators.

 Operations

-Fokker Technologies designs, develops and produces advanced structures and electrical systems for the aerospace and defense industry and supplies integrated maintenance services and products to aircraft owners and operators.
+Fokker Technologies designs, develops, and produces advanced structures and electrical systems for the aerospace and defense industry and supplies integrated maintenance services and products to aircraft owners and operators.

 The company consists of four business units: